 His work has been recognized by the Pennsylvania Associated Press Broadcasters Association and the Pennsylvania Association of Broadcasters.

-Joe has had an interest in audio and music ever since he was a kid.
-What started as a fascination with his parents' vinyl records and cassette tapes turned into a love of both performing and recording.
-He grew up in Elizabethtown, PA and moved onto Pittsburgh in 1999 where he majored in Photography at the University of Pittsburgh.
-In 2004 he attended the Conservatory of Recording Arts & Sciences in Tempe, AZ, and then returned to Pittsburgh to intern and subsequently become employed there by a recording studio.
+Joe Ulrich has been interested in audio and music since he was a kid.
+What started as a fascination with his parents’ vinyl records and cassette tapes turned into a love of both performing and recording.
+He grew up in Elizabethtown, Pa. and moved to Pittsburgh in 1999 where he majored in Photography at the University of Pittsburgh.

 In 2004, he attended the Conservatory of Recording Arts & Sciences in Tempe, AZ.